LWilsonDev/beer-list/README.md

 #### Bugs left to fix:

+- There is an issure around the AJAX like button.
+It is working but still throws an error.
+I have started a new git branch to work on this whilst not affecting the production branch.
 - I struggled to implement the code to redirect a user to the page they were on afer logging in.
 For example, if a user is looking at a beer and wants to leave a review, they need to login.
 - After logging in I would like the user to be redirected to the beer they were previouly looking at.
 At the moment, the user is redirected to the index page.
 - When a user is adding a new beer, at the moment they only get notified that the beer already exists after they submit the form.
 This could be annoying to the user.
 I would like to notify the user if the beer exists as they are typing the beer/brewery.